 Avoid cutting grass that has grown too tall

 Attempting to cut grass which has grown too tall can result in more clippings than the mower can properly discharge.
 The maximum height to effectively cut is 4 ½ inches.
 Set height adjusters so only the top third of the grass is cut.
-If grass is longer than 4 ½ inches, to wmowings will be necessary.

 Cut grass while walking at a medium pace

 Attempting to mow grass while moving too quickly may result in overloading the capacity of the mower to discharge of mulch clippings properly.
-Make sure to mow at a even, medium pace while keeping the engine running at full throttle for best results.
+Make sure to mow at an even, medium pace while keeping the engine running at full throttle for best results.

 Keep cutting blades sharp and balanced